-The coercive isomorphism occurs by organizational desire to conform to laws, rules, and sanctions established institutional actors or sources.
+conform to laws, rules, and sanctions established by institutional actors or sources.
 This similarity results in gaining legitimacy and external validation that improves the organization's access to resources (Bjorck 2004).
-Negative sanctioning is the central component of coercive institutional process, as it includes rules, regulations, and laws that are used to constrain organizational actions. coercive pressure exerted on organizations by other organizations upon which they are dependent (DiMaggio and Powell 1983; Scott 2001).
-Constituents such as suppliers and customers mainly hold resources organizations need, e.g., new business funding (Grewal contracts or and Dharwadkar 2002).
-As a result, a powerful organization can exert pressure on these partners by raising requirements such as conforming to a security standard as a condition for customer requirements (Zsidisin et al. 2005).
-The dependent organizations will call attention to the asymmetry of power when they perceive coercive pressure and, thus, understand the consequences of adopting or not adopting the technology.
-In general, the dependent partner tends to comply with the powerful firm's demand and be inclined to adopt and routinize technology usage into daily operation process in order to maintain relationships with powerful partners, to make transaction process more efficient, to secure their market status and to continue accessing to scarce resources provided by the powerful firm (DiMaggio and Powell 1983; Scott 2001; Jei and Sia 2011).
+Negative sanctioning is the central component of coercive institutional process, as it includes rules, regulations, and laws that are used to constrain organizational actions.
+The coercive pressure exerted on organizations by other organizations upon which they are dependent (DiMaggio and Powell 1983; Scott 2001).
+Constituents such as suppliers and customers mainly hold resources organizations need, e.g., new business contracts or funding (Grewal and Dharwadkar 2002).
+As a result, a powerful organization can exert pressure on these partners by raising requirements such as conforming to a security standard as a condition for customer requirements